WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 **View Desktop Mic & Speaker Options**

-This is a setting that is enabled for all logged in Agents with the Desktop (WebRTC) option.
-This can help troubleshoot any audio related settings for the Agent's microphone or speaker volumes.
+Click the agent avatar.
+Under user settings, click Speaker and Microphone.
+This setting is enabled for all Agents signed in with the Desktop (WebRTC) telephony option.
+You can use this to test your speaker and microphone selections.
+This can be useful for troubleshooting audio-related issues.

 ![agent-desktop-Mic-Speaker](../images/agent/Agent_Mic_Speaker.gif)